Contamination Bias in Linear Regressions: Introduction

-Even more broadly, contamination bias can arise in descriptive regressions which seek to estimate averages of certain conditional group contrasts without assuming a causal framework---as in studies of treatment or outcome disparities across multiple racial or ethnic groups, studies of regional variation in healthcare utilization or outcomes, or studies of industry wage gaps.\footnote{Prominent examples of such analyses respectively include \textcite{fryerlevittaer}, \textcite{skinner2011}, and \textcite{kruegersummers}.} Our analysis shows that in such regressions the coefficient on a given group or region averages the conditional contrasts across all other groups or regions, with non-convex weights.

-Our bias characterization also has implications for \ac{IV} regressions leveraging multiple correlated instruments, such as indicators for as good as randomly assigned judges.
-Contamination bias in the first-stage regression of treatment on multiple instruments and flexible controls (e.g.\ courtroom fixed effects) can generate violations of the effective first-stage monotonicity restriction, even when conventional first-stage monotonicity is satisfied unconditionally.
-We show how this problem is distinct from previous concerns over the monotonicity assumption in judge \ac{IV} designs \parencite{mueller2015criminal, frandsen2019judging, norris2019examiner, mogstad2021identification} and over insufficient flexibility in the control parameterization \parencite{blandhol2022tsls}.\footnote{The contamination bias issue is also distinct from the \textcite{freedman08multiple,freedman08} critique of regression to analyze randomized trials, which concerns estimation not identification.}

-We then discuss three solutions to the contamination bias problem, and their trade-offs, in the baseline case of conditionally ignorable treatments.
-One conceptually principled solution is to adapt approaches to estimating the \ac{ATE} of a conditionally ignorable binary treatment \parencite[see, e.g.][for a review]{imbens2009recent} to the multiple treatment case \parencite[e.g.][]{cattaneo10, ChNeSi21, GrPi22}.
-For example, one could run an expanded regression that includes interactions between the treatments and (demeaned) controls.\footnote{In the judge \ac{IV} case, the analogous solution interacts judge indicators with courtroom fixed effects.} Such \ac{ATE} estimators achieve the semiparametric efficiency bound under an assumption of strong overlap of the covariate distribution for units in each treatment arm.
-But this approach may be infeasible or yield imprecise estimates under limited overlap---a common scenario in practice \parencite{crump2009dealing}.
+We then discuss three solutions to the contamination bias problem, and their trade-offs.
+These solutions apply when the propensity scores are non-degenerate, such as in an \ac{RCT} or other ``design-based'' regression specification.\footnote{ Solving the contamination bias problem under model-based identification approaches requires either targeting subpopulations of the treated or applying substantive restrictions on the conditional means of potential outcomes under treatment.
+We do not explore this case as it has already been studied extensively in the \ac{DiD} context \parencite[e.g.][]{de2020two, sun2021estimating, callaway2021difference,borusyak2021revisiting,wooldridge2021mundlak}.} First, a conceptually principled solution is to adapt approaches to estimating the \ac{ATE} of a conditionally ignorable binary treatment to the multiple treatment case \parencite[e.g.][]{cattaneo10, chernozhukov2018double,ChNeSi21,ReZu20, GrPi22}.
+For example, one could run a regression that includes interactions between the treatments and demeaned controls, or combine such regression with inverse propensity score weighting for doubly-robust estimation.
+Such \ac{ATE} estimators work well under strong overlap of the covariate distribution for units in each treatment arm.
+But they may be imprecise under limited overlap or be outright infeasible with overlap failures---common scenarios in observational studies \parencite{crump2009dealing}.